NelsonMALGAS/NelsonMALGAS/README.md

 ---
 ## About
-I'm Nelson Zongezile Malgas, a passionate JavaScript Engineer.
-I love turning ideas into reality through code.
-Coding is my greatest passion, and I thrive on the creativity and innovation it offers.
-I believe that excellence in coding is achieved by meticulously crafting every aspect of a project for overall harmony.
-In the ever-evolving world of software engineering, I continually seek opportunities to expand my knowledge and skills to deliver top-notch solutions that make a meaningful impact.
+I'm Nelson Zongezile Malgas, a passionate JavaScript Engineer and Code Coach at CodeSpace Academy.
+I thrive on turning ideas into reality through code, finding joy in the creativity and innovation it offers.
+Coding is not just my profession; it's my greatest passion.
+I believe excellence in coding is achieved by meticulously crafting every aspect of a project to ensure overall harmony.
+In the ever-evolving world of software engineering, I am dedicated to continuously expanding my knowledge and skills to deliver top-notch solutions that make a meaningful impact.

 ## Technical Skills
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)